Lslland/T-Vaccine/README.md

 ## Example command to run

 We prepare scripts for re-producing all the experiments in the paper.
-We recommend to use Slurm to reproduce the results as the logging file will be automatically organized into the script directory (if you don't use Slurm, just replace `sbatch` with `bash` in our example).

 We first run TVaccine (with perturbation intensity=3) to produce the aligned model.
 ```